iurnah/ruihan.org/docs/leetcode/binary-search/notes.md

 * The problem asking for better than `O(n^2)` we could check to see whether binary search will work.
-* If you count how many value `<=` the mid elements of `[1, ..., n-1]`, it will give you enough information to discard part of the array elements.
+* If you count how many values `<=` the mid elements of `[1, ..., n-1]`, it will give you enough information to discard part of the array.
-* Here you should distinguish what will be halfed and what will be searched.
-The answer to that is the `[1, ..., n-1]` sequence, not the given array.
+* Here you should distinguish what will be split and what will be searched.
+The answer is the `[1, ..., n-1]` sequence, not the given array.
 The simple proof of why it works can be put in this the following way.
 * If the count of elements that `<=mid` in the array is less than `mid`, we can learn that the duplicate is in the higher end.
 If the count is greater, we can know that the duplicate element is in the lower end of the sequence `[1, ..., n-1]`.